stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-The builder for the instance is modified to retrieve a pointer reference from the factory:
+A default reference factory is added to the instance builder and the existing code is refactored accordingly:

 ```java
 public static class Builder {